Abukar Mohamed

 Abdulkadir Abukar Mohamed (Maxamed Abuukar; born 1 January 1999) is a Finnish footballer who plays as a midfielder.

 Club career

 Mohamed was born in Mogadishu, Somalia, but at 3 years old emigrated to Tampere with his parents.
 Mohamed started his career in Finland with TPV U19 and then went on to play for TPS.
 In 2017 Mohamed got signed by Lazio.
-In July 2019 signed a one year loan deal with Ukrainian side FC Karpaty Lviv.
+In July 2019 signed a one-year loan deal with Ukrainian side FC Karpaty Lviv.
+In 2024 he signed for FC Lasten in the Finnish 6th tier.